Causeway Bay Books disappearances: Gui Minhai

 The Washington Post said: "The narrative seems messy and incoherent, blending possible fact with what seems like outright fiction.
 It feels illogical, absurd even.
 But that may be the point.
 Televised confessions don't tend to trade in logic, or truth.
 They trade in fear."
-Following China Central Television's release of videotaped confessions from Gui Minhai – and of Swedish NGO staffer Peter Dahlin, Reporters Without Borders condemned China's "dissemination of forced 'confessions' that have no informational value".
+Following China Central Television's release of videotaped confessions from Gui Minhai – and of Swedish NGO staffer Peter Dahlin – Reporters Without Borders condemned China's "dissemination of forced 'confessions' that have no informational value".
 The organisation urged the EU to sanction CCTV and Xinhua for "knowingly peddling lies and statements presumably obtained under duress".
 Hong Kong's chief executive said that he was unable to act as "the Gui Minhai case has not been reported to the Hong Kong police or the government".

 The Swedish foreign ministry said an envoy had visited Gui in February, but Swedish diplomats had not been given access to him since.

-In October 2017, he was formally released and ended up living in the eastern city of Ningbo, under heavy police presence and surveillance.
-In January 2018, Gui was travelling to Beijing for a medical exam at the Swedish embassy, accompanying him were two Swedish diplomats from the Swedish Consulate in Shanghai.
-Before reaching Beijing, 10 men in plain clothes kidnapped him away yet again in front of the diplomats.
+In October 2017, he was formally released and ended up living in the eastern city of Ningbo, under heavy police surveillance.
+In January 2018, Gui was travelling to Beijing for a medical exam at the Swedish embassy accompanied by two diplomats from the Swedish Consulate in Shanghai.
+Before reaching Beijing, 10 men in plain clothes kidnapped him in front of the diplomats.
 Chinese officials said that he was seized for allegedly sharing secret information with Swedish diplomats and of meeting them illegally.
 This incident caused Sweden to summon the Chinese ambassador in Stockholm to explain.

 In January 2019, Gui's daughter Angela claimed that the Swedish ambassador in Beijing, Anna Lindstedt, invited her to a meeting in Stockholm with several Chinese businessmen at a hotel, at which the businessmen and Lindstedt apparently tried to trade Gui's freedom for Angela's silence on his case.
 Swedish authorities denied authorising the negotiations.
 Lindstedt was charged in December 2019, risking 10 years' imprisonment under Swedish law.
 Later on, her trial in Stockholm District Court started in June 2020.